28 Nosler Ballistics From All Major Ammunition Manufacturers

 Is the 28 Nosler too much for deer?

-No, the 28 Nosler is not too much for deer, as long as you use a lighter bullet and appropriate bullet style.
+No, the 28 Nosler is not too much for deer so long as you use an appropriate bullet weight and style.

 Ballistic Charts